ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 ### Smart Contract {#smart-contract}

-Smart contract should be capitalized at the beginning of a sentence.
-In any other instance, all letters should be lower case.
+Smart contract is a common noun and should only be capitalized at the beginning of a sentence.
+In any other instance, all letters should be lowercase.

 **Correct usage:**